Ashay Nigam

 Reducing crop loss by up to 30%.

-Prioritization turned chat into a decision surface.
+Decision logic turned chat into a reliable decision layer.

 Fewer clarification questions